Sprinting-Software/Sprinting-Ways/README.md

 We have two modes of working:

-Product mode/kanban mode: we work on a best effort-basis without critical long-term due dates.
-The success criteria is to maximize the output of working software given the available capacity.
+**Product mode - also called kanban mode**: we work on a best effort-basis without time-critical long-term due dates.
+The success criteria is to maximize the output of working software given the available development capacity.
 We may still have long-term critical goals but we have flexibility in how the goals are achieved.
-For instance we may adjust scope to meet the deadline.
+For instance we may adjust scope to meet the due date.

-Project mode: we work against a critical long-term due date.
+**Project mode**: we work against a critical long-term due date.
 The success criteria is to have the project scope delivered in its whole.
 Missing part of the scope or missing the due date severely limits or even negates the delivered business value.

 It is important to understand that there is a whole spectrum between these two ways of working and most teams will have periods of product mode and other periods of project mode.
-In addition, project mode often comes in a variant where the due date is fixed whereas the scope or the cost may be negotiable.
+In addition, project mode often comes in a variant where the due date is fixed whereas the exact scope or the cost may be negotiable.

 We strive toward Product-mode of working for multiple reasons, including: